Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Experimental Analysis

-Fig. \ref{fig:musicfig1} gives an example of the convergence behavior of the training risk of proposed method with MNASE as the feature.
-From Fig. \ref{fig:musicfig1} (a), we can see that the training risk decreases rigorously with respect to the iteration numbers.
+Figure \ref{fig:musicfig1} gives an example of the convergence behavior of the training risk of WOLC-ECOC with MNASE as the feature.
+From Fig. \ref{fig:musicfig1}a, we observe that the training risk decreases rigorously with respect to the number of iterations.